Zizaco/entrust/README.md

 Entrust::routeNeedsRole( 'admin/advanced*', 'Owner', Redirect::to('/home') );
 ```

-Further more both of these methods accept a fourth parameter.
+Further more, both of these methods accept a fourth parameter.
 It defaults to true and checks all roles/permissions given.
 If you set it to false, the function will only fail if all roles/permissions fail for that user.
 Useful for admin applications where
 you want to allow access for multiple groups.